wp-plugins/tweet-button-with-shortening/readme.txt

 If you're having issues with this plugin, please let us know at support+tbws [at] awe.sm

 == Changelog ==

+= 1.0 =
+* Improved performance by embedding the frame directly instead of the Javascript.
+* Switched to using a unique awe.sm link per tweet instead of caching it per post.

 = 0.3 =
 * Added support for tweet button localization (English, French, German, Spanish, Japanese)